Single sign-on FAQs

 It may be possible to configure your Identity Provider (or Active Directory / Federation Services) to only allow Glance access to certain groups of people in your enterprise.

-- Visit the SETTINGS tab of the Manage Your Account page.
+- Visit the Settings tab of the Account Management page.

 - Go to the Password Requirements panel.